3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-objects.md

 - Create and manipulate arrays in JavaScript
 Objects in JavaScript

 ## Intro

 ### What is an object?
 (5m)

-I was thinking about intro-ing this lesson by discussing Ariel's Secret Grotto of human objects, but decided just to continue on the theme that I began in the last lesson...
 In the last lesson, I asked you to think about 5 objects that define you.
 You added these items to an array and were able to iterate over them/console.log them.
-But there wasn't any detail given about the items, we just stated their names.
+But there we just wrote the name of the item, there wasn't any details given.
 Objects can help us out with that.

 * Objects are a type of data structure that is nearly universal across programming languages, although they may have different names in different languages (in Python they are called a dictionary, in Ruby they are called a hash).
 * In JavaScript, an object is a type of key-value store, or a way to group pairs of keys and values together
 * Like arrays, objects can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than ordered indices to access those pieces of data.

-For example, a puppy has properties, a breed/type, the color of his/her fur, a size, a demeanor etc. Following the same logic, a JavaScript object will have **keys/names** and **values** for each property.
+For example, a puppy has properties that define it, like a breed/type, the color of his/her fur, a size, a demeanor etc. Following the same logic, a JavaScript object will have **keys/names** and **values** for each property.

 <br />